Without prejudice: meaning and how to use it

 In UK employment law “without prejudice” communications are used when employers and employees want to have “full and frank” conversations about settling claims without having the contents of those conversations used against them in a court or tribunal at a later date.

-This guide explains what “without prejudice” means, when it is used, and how an employee can use without prejudice negotiations to their advantage.
+This guide explains what without prejudice means, when it is used, and how an employee can use without prejudice negotiations to their advantage.

 “Without prejudice” is a legal mechanism which limits who can see particular communications.
 For example, if your employer makes a genuine “without prejudice” offer to you in a letter then neither party will generally be able to show that letter to a court to try and prove their case.
+Without prejudice means, in general, that the contents of any communications sent by other party in a genuine attempt to try and settle a claim will not be admissible in a court or tribunal.

-What is the purpose of a “without prejudice” communication?
+What is the purpose of a without prejudice communication?

 It is a well-established (and useful) rule that operates in practice to allow parties to be full and frank in communications about a legal claim, with the principal aim of encouraging informed settlement of disputes.
 For example, an employer might admit in a without prejudice communication that it had failed to carry out certain procedures which might otherwise render a dismissal unfair, but the employee would normally not be able to show that admission to an Employment Tribunal to try and prove their claim.
+This is often termed “without prejudice protection”.

 What are the requirements for a without prejudice communication?